tanmeshbhokare/tanmeshbhokare/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m a DevOps Practioner
+- 🔭 I build and automate high-availability deployments across on-premises and cloud platforms.
-- 🌱 I’m currently learning Kubernetes
+- 🌱 I have a proven track record of streamlining processes and boosting efficiency.
-- 💬 Ask me about CICD, Linux, Prometheus
+- 💬 My expertise lies in CI/CD tools like Jenkins and GitLab, containerization technologies like Docker and Kubernetes, and Infrastructure as Code solutions like Terraform and Ansible.